lescalonag33/module2/M2/Lab1/README.md

-# M2 Lab 1 Building an Interactive Prototype in a Snowflake Notebook
+# M2 Lab 1

-In Module 2 Lab 1, we'll prepare the Avalanche Customer Reviews dataset from an unstructured format to a structured format in Snowflake Notebooks.
+In this lab, we'll prepare the Avalanche data namely the Customer Reviews subset from an unstructured format to a structured format in Snowflake Notebooks.

+## Setup

+Follow the instructions provided in `setup.sql` to create a database, schema, stage as well as upload files for the Avalanche data.

+## Using the Data

+Once this is completed, the Avalanche data can be accessed from the `@avalanche_db.avalanche_schema.customer_reviews;` stage directly.

 ## Downloading the Lab Notebook
 To follow along with the lab video: